threalslimtobeeee/label_importer/README.md

-**Still labeled experimetal, has some issues.
-Can overwrite your QGIS-Project**
+> [!WARNING]
-> [!NOTE]
+> This plugin is still experimental and may have some issues.
+It can overwrite your QGIS project.
-> Highlights information that users should take into account, even when skimming.
+>
 # Label importer

 This Plugin assists in importing label placement data from an auxiliary layer in another project.
 It focuses exclusively on label-related fields, disregarding non-label-related fields in the source project's auxiliary layer.
 Additionally, it operates independently without requiring any other plugins.